Here are answers to some common questions you may have after you have filed your tax return.

 The IRS also offers a toll-free Refund Hotline for taxpayers who want to check the status of their current year refund.
 You can call 1-800-829-1954 for automated refund information 24 hours a day, seven days a week.

 Tax records should be kept for a minimum of three years from the filing date.
 There are some documents that you will need to keep longer - those relating to a home purchase or sale, stock transactions, IRAs, and business or rental property.
 You should keep these not only for your personal records, but also for filing future returns.

 If you change your address after you have filed your return, you should send Form 8822 Change of Address to the IRS.
 If you are expecting a refund through the mail, you should also file a change of address with the U.S. Postal Service so they can forward your refund check to the correct address.

-For tax years before 2020, amended returns must be mailed to the IRS.
-Form 1040-X can be e-filed starting with tax year 2020.
-See the Form 1040-X - How to Create an Amended Return FAQ for information on completing your amended return.
+For tax years before 2021, amended returns must be mailed to the IRS.
+Form 1040-X can be e-filed starting with tax year 2021.
+Go to our Form 1040-X - How to Create an Amended Return FAQ for steps to amend your return.
 Make sure to print a copy of the return you originally filed before making any changes for your amended return.

 Note that any link in the information above is updated each year automatically and will take you to the most recent version of the webpage or document at the time it is accessed.